gauravpatil123/Sentence-Completion-NLP-using-TensorFlow/README.md

 - <img src="Images/accuracy.png" width=1000>
 - <img src="Images/loss.png" width=1000>
 - Results on Predict
-    - Seed text = "To quit"
+    1. Seed text = "To quit"
         - Number of next words to predict = 10
         - Sentence predicted = "To quit the penalty and to ransom him not no feast in"

-**Conclusions**
-1. The sentence prediction model does good on avoiding repetitions of words even in longer sentences as the model is a RNN using Bi-directional LSTM cells.
-2. The model fails to maintain the sentiment and meaning for longer sentences ~> 10 words.
-3. Further look into maitaining the meaning for longer sentence is required to improve the model and make it more sophisticated.
+    2. Seed text = "A joyful"
+        - Number of next words to predict = 8
+        - Sentence predicted = "A joyful mother of two goodly sons and holy one"
+        - Number of next words to predict = 10
+        - Sentence predicted = "A joyful mother of two goodly sons and holy one and i"

+    3. Seed text = "That by"
+        - Number of next words to predict = 10
+        - Sentence predicted = "That by misfortunes was my life prolong'd besides it cry you it"